What’s A Sustainable Diet?

 Is It Healthier?

 The sustainable diet is similar to most health recommendations that suggest focusing on whole foods and staying away from refined or sugary foods.
-So, in theory, ‘yes’ a sustainable diet may be better for your health than a standard American diet.
+So, in theory, ‘yes’, a sustainable diet may be better for your health than a standard American diet.
 One big shift in the sustainable diet is the focus on being plant-based.
 While the focus isn’t necessarily strictly vegetarian or vegan, it is recommended by organizations like the United Nations that plant-based diets can help fight climate change.
-In fact, it’s recommended that we need to decrease our red meat (and sugar intake) by 50% in order to better manage our world’s resources and mitigate waste and the impact to our food supply due to climate change.
+In fact, it’s recommended that we decrease our red meat (and sugar intake) by 50% in order to better manage our world’s resources and mitigate waste and the impact on our food supply due to climate change.

 What’s The Environmental Impact?

 Since the sustainable diet focuses on ideals like plant-based eating, it can reduce greenhouse gas emissions.
 Currently, research suggests that plant-based diets reduce greenhouse gas emissions by 50% when compared to meat-based foods.
 Plant-based agriculture also consumes fewer resources like water and land when compared to meat-based agriculture.
-Livestock use 50% more water pound-for-pound when compared to plants and contributes to deforestation and soil erosion at a faster rate too.
+Livestock use 50% more water pound-for-pound when compared to plants and contribute to deforestation and soil erosion at a faster rate, too.

 How Can I Eat Sustainably?